kareemy/lab8/README.md

     - `@{ ... }` => Everything inside these curly braces is C# code that will be executed on the server.
     - `ViewData["Title"] = "Home page";` => This is C# code that sets the page title.
 Where is this variable referenced?
 Look in `_Layout.cshtml`

 2. The rest of `Index.cshtml` is HTML code.
 Notice this isn't a complete HTML page.
-The header, footer, and common navigation HTML code are in `_Layout.cshtml` and pulled in automaticallyed when the page is rendered.
+The header, footer, and common navigation HTML code are in `_Layout.cshtml` and pulled in automatically when the page is rendered.
     - Look in `_Layout.cshtml`.
 Find the `@RenderBody()` line.
 That is where the HTML code is inserted.

-3. There is nothing to complete for this task, just familiarze yourself with Razor Pages.
+3. There is nothing to complete for this task, just familiarize yourself with Razor Pages.

 ## Task 3: Create your own Razor Page
 1. Create a new Razor Page called `Time.cshtml` in the Pages folder with the following code: